EliScherrer/instagram-clone/README.md

 The following **additional** features are implemented:

-- [ ] Uses firebase instead of parse
+- [X] Uses firebase instead of parse
-- [ ] User can sign in using google or with an email/password
+- [X] User can sign in using google or with an email/password
-- [ ] Keyboard shifts the screen up so you can still see what you are typing in a text box
+- [X] Keyboard shifts the screen up so you can still see what you are typing in a text box
-- [ ] Keyboard

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+- [X] User can add their location to a post

 ## Video Walkthrough